 Theme Class number of times Description Introduction 1 Diversity of life, classification of organisms, structure and function of fundamental biomolecules.
-Basic mechanisms to sustain life 3 Strategies to conserve energy, biosynthesis, cell division, cell differentiation.
-Strategies to adapt to environmental conditions 2 Effect of environmental conditions on cells and biomolecules, thermophiles, acidophiles and their enzymes.
-Protein engineering 2 Methods to study enzymes and enzyme reactions, methods to enhance their performance.
+Basic mechanisms to 3 Strategies to concerns anarcy higgsynthesis call division call differentiation sustain life 3 Strategies to conserve energy, biosynthesis, cell division, cell differentiation.
+Strategies to adapt to Effect of anxionmental conditions on calls and hismalecules the manufalles environmental 2 Effect of environmental conditions on cells and biomolecules, thermophiles, acidophiles and their enzymes. conditions Dratain anginaaring 2 Methods to study enzymes and enzyme reactions, methods to enhance their Protein engineering 2 performance.
 Cell engineering 2 Methods utilized in metabolic engineering, cell surface engineering, synthetic biology.
 Topic discussion 1 Particular topics will be chosen for discussion